 What editing software do YouTubers use?

-There is no one single piece of software used by all vloggers on YouTube but the following list includes popular apps for video editing.
+There is no single piece of software used by all vloggers on YouTube, but the following list includes popular apps for video editing.

 Final Cut for mac